-Cloudflare operates a global network with more than 155 data centers around the world.
-Cloudflare (AS13335) has an open peering policy, and will peer with networks that have a presence on mutual exchange points in accordance with the policies described herein.
+Cloudflare operates a global network spanning 310 cities.
+Cloudflare (AS13335) has an open peering policy, and will peer with networks that have a presence on mutual exchange points in accordance with the policies described below.

 Cloudflare uses PeeringDB as a single authoritative source of truth.
 This means peering partners must have an up-to-date PeeringDB entry before a bilateral peering session can be established.